 |Additional Information (Assessment)

-    Examples of short coursework exercises that may be assigned include: a written analysis of two texts within the same writing tradition; a comprehensive list and survey of intertextual links between two texts; a book review; an encycloopaedia entry; a presentation or written study of the social or material context of one text; a prosopographical study of the individuals relevant to a given text.
+Examples of short coursework exercises that may be assigned include: a written analysis of two texts within the same writing tradition; a comprehensive list and survey of intertextual links between two texts; a presentation or written study of the social or material context of one text; a prosopographical study of the individuals relevant to a given text.

 The long coursework exercise may be an extended essay on why a given text was written in its particular form.

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 |No Exam Information

 On completion of this course, the student will be able to:

 - demonstrate, by way of coursework, an understanding of where a given text fits within the long history of Latin literature

 - demonstrate, by way of coursework, an understanding of how to describe individual texts and authors within their historical, social, and material contexts